Mattereum Product Walkthrough

 By embedding an arbitration clause (clause 21 in the above contract) into the agreement, we have invoked a dispute resolution framework that is enforceable in 150+ countries via the 1958 New York Arbitration Convention.

-That’s right: we can plug into the very machinery of global trade to launch tokenized physical goods, including our Captain here.
+That’s right: we can plug into the very machinery of global trade to launch tokenized physical goods, including this gold bar.

 The combination of certification (by experts or primary sources) and dispute resolution in the context of NFTs is a very powerful and much needed structure.
 The freewheeling nature of the current NFT landscape is not sufficient for facilitating real-world commerce, and Mattereum provides the tools to address fraud and theft in this booming virtual economy.